goehringlab/saibr_fiji_plugin/README.md

 ***Fission yeast (S. pombe)***
 - The use of narrow bandpass filters yielded substantially better results than longpass filters.

+## Python implementation

+A python implementation of the code is available [here](https://github.com/goehringlab/saibr_python)

 ## Citation

-If you use this program as part of a publication, please cite the following reference:
+If you use this method as part of a publication, please cite the following reference:

 Nelio T. L. Rodrigues, Tom Bland, Joana Borrego-Pinto, KangBo Ng, Nisha Hirani, Ying Gu, Sherman Foo, Nathan W. Goehring; SAIBR: a simple, platform-independent method for spectral autofluorescence correction.
 Development 15 July 2022; 149 (14): dev200545. doi: https://doi.org/10.1242/dev.200545